Chaotic motions in the dynamics of space tethered systems. 1. Analysis of the problem

 |1Pirozhenko, AV |

-1Institute of Technical Mechanics of the NAS of Ukraine and SSA of Ukraine, Dnipro, Ukraine
+1Institute of Technical Mechanics of the National Academy of Sciences of Ukraine and the State Space Agency of Ukraine, Dnipro, Ukraine

 |Kosm. nauka tehnol.
 2001, 7 ;(2-3):083-089|